fistasolutions/openai-agents-fistasolutions/openaiagentssdk/agentswithopenai/05BasicOutput/README.md

 - How to make agents return structured data
 - How to validate and format extracted data
 - How to access structured data in your code
+- How to handle optional fields in structured outputs

 Happy coding! 🎉